JuanSync7/Project_Chimera/GUIDE_CREATING_PAGES.md

 ## Adding New Sections to the Main Page

 1.  **Create a New Section Component**:
-    *   In `Project_Chimera/components/sections/`, create a new `.tsx` file (e.g., `NewStrategicSection.tsx`).
+    *   In `src/components/chimera/sections/`, create a new `.tsx` file (e.g., `NewStrategicSection.tsx`).
     *   Design your component using React and Tailwind CSS.
 Each section should typically have a root `<section id="your-section-id" className="py-24">` (or similar padding).
     *   Assign a unique `id` to the root `<section>` element.
 This `id` will be used for navigation.
 2.  **Update Navigation Constants**:
-    *   Add a new entry to the `NAV_LINKS` array in `Project_Chimera/constants.ts` corresponding to your new section.
+    *   Add a new entry to the `NAV_LINKS` array in `src/lib/chimera/constants.ts` corresponding to your new section.
         ```ts
-        // In Project_Chimera/constants.ts
+        // In src/lib/chimera/constants.ts
         export const NAV_LINKS: NavLinkItem[] = [
           // ... existing links ...
           { id: 'your-section-id', href: '#your-section-id', label: 'New Section Label' },
         ];
         ```
-3.  **Import and Use in `App.tsx`**:
+3.  **Import and Use in `page.tsx`**:
-    *   Import your new section component into `App.tsx`.
+    *   Import your new section component into `src/app/page.tsx`.
     *   Place it in the desired order within the main content `div`.
-    *   The scroll-spy logic in `App.tsx` should automatically pick up the new section if it has an `id` attribute.
+    *   The scroll-spy logic in `page.tsx` should automatically pick up the new section if it has an `id` attribute.

 ## Creating New Sub-Pages (Detailed Content Pages)

-Project Chimera uses a pattern for sub-pages that provide more detailed information (e.g., `/strategic-imperative`, `/architectural-blueprint`).
-If this were a Next.js App Router application, these would be in `src/app/some-route/page.tsx`.
-For the current Vite/React setup, routing would be handled by a library like React Router, or it might be simulated if these are actually part of a more complex single-page structure not fully shown.

-Assuming a conceptual routing setup for sub-pages:
+Project Chimera uses the Next.js App Router for its sub-pages (e.g., `/strategic-imperative`, `/architectural-blueprint`).

-1.  **Create a New Page Component**:
+1.  **Create a New Page Route**:
-    *   Place the new page component in a relevant directory, for instance, if it's related to the roadmap, it might be `Project_Chimera/components/chimera/roadmap-details/MyNewRoadmapDetailPage.tsx`.
-    *   For a Next.js App Router structure, this would be, for example: `src/app/roadmap-details/my-new-detail/page.tsx`.
+    *   In the `src/app/` directory, create a new folder for your route (e.g., `src/app/new-detail-page/`).
+    *   Inside this folder, create a `page.tsx` file.
+This file will be the entry point for the `/new-detail-page` route.
 2.  **Structure the Sub-Page Content**:
     *   Use the `<SubPageLayout>` component to wrap your page content.
 This provides consistent header, footer, and a "back" button.
         ```tsx
-        // Example for a new sub-page: src/app/new-detail/page.tsx (Next.js example)
+        // Example for a new sub-page: src/app/new-detail-page/page.tsx
-        // Or Project_Chimera/pages/NewDetailPage.tsx (Vite/React Router example)
         "use client"; // If client-side interactions are needed
         import React from 'react';
         import SubPageLayout from '@/components/chimera/SubPageLayout';